jrathlev/Delphi-Windows-Portable-Devices/Readme.md

-# Delphi interface to Windows Portable Device
+# Delphi interface to Windows Portable Devices

-The use of the Portable Device interface is demonstrated by a sample program provided by Microsoft at [GitHub](https://github.com/microsoft/Windows-classic-samples/tree/main/Samples/PortableDeviceCOM).
+The use of the Portable Devices interface is demonstrated by a sample program provided by Microsoft at [GitHub](https://github.com/microsoft/Windows-classic-samples/tree/main/Samples/PortableDeviceCOM).
 The source code is written in C++ and requires Visual Studio.
-To use the Windows Portable Device functions under Delphi, it is first necessary to convert the required header files into Delphi units and then to translate the cpp files into pas files.
+To use the Windows Portable Devices functions under Delphi, it is first necessary to convert the required header files into Delphi units and then to translate the cpp files into pas files.